Oush Grab Diary

 16.10.08: Non-violence meets 6 Violent Arrests

 We asked the soldiers to at least please deliver the trash barrels/bins to the site because every time settlers come they leave trash everywhere.
-We did much education of the soldiers and police (or at least those of them who listened).
-The soldiers followed us in the hike around the mountain and it was when we came close to the road which settlers used to get up the hill that they became insistent on us leaving, as we were walking back, an international friend was suddenly attacked from behind and as others were also attacked and kidnapped.
+We educated the soldiers and police (or at least those of them who listened).
+The soldiers followed us on the hike around the mountain and it was when we came close to the road which settlers used to get up the hill that they became insistent on us leaving.
+As we were walking back, an international friend was suddenly attacked from behind and others were also attacked and kidnapped.
 We were told that if we go back to the park area and stay there they might be released.
 So essentially, the friends were hostages to impact our decisions (this is considered a war crime and fits the definition of terrorism to try and coerce an action from someone by threats to harm a friend or relative).
-We did go ahead with our other activities (including over 70 children who had a rap and other music festival) while negotiations for the release of our friends ensued and expanded to include the Mayor and officers of the Occupation army.
-Finally after several hours, five of our comrades were released and one was still being held and maybe deported.
-The five released included two Palestinians (one from Beit Jala and one from Bethlehem) and nationals from Italy, England, and the US.
-After the army withdrew, we did not that the soldiers (but not the colonial settlers) did use our trash containers but had decided to also add a few rocks!
+We went ahead with our other activities (including over 70 children who had a rap and other music festival) while negotiations for the release of our friends ensued and expanded to include the Mayor and officers of the Occupation army.
+Finally after several hours five of our comrades were released but one was still being held and may be deported.
+The five released included two Palestinians (one from Beit Jala and one from Bethlehem) and nationals from Italy, England and the US.
+After the army withdrew, we noticed that the soldiers (but not the colonial settlers) used our trash containers but had decided to also add a few rocks!
 The colonial settlers plan to return with their hateful messages (and trash) on 9 November.

 Please follow this link for another account of a participant.